timdoubleg/crypto-index-bot/README.md

 The code rebalances 90% of your assets in order to keep 10% for any transaction costs.

 # Installation

-This project requires the following packages: pandas, python-binance, pycoingecko
+This project requires the following packages: pandas, python-binance, pycoingecko.

-1) In order run this project, install the required packages using the requirements.txt file:
+1) In order to run this project, install the required packages using the requirements.txt file:
     ```
     $ pip freeze > requirements.txt
     $ pip3 install -r requirements.txt